apmuthu/FA24extensions/Extensions/square/connect-php-sdk-master/docs/Api/OAuthApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **renewToken**
+**Note: This endpoint is deprecated.**
 > \SquareConnect\Model\RenewTokenResponse renewToken($client_id, $body)

 RenewToken

 `RenewToken` is deprecated.
-For information about refreshing OAuth access tokens, see  [Renew OAuth Token](/authz/oauth/cookbook/oauth-renew).
+For information about refreshing OAuth access tokens, see  [Renew OAuth Token](https://developer.squareup.com/docs/oauth-api/cookbook/renew-oauth-tokens).
 Renews an OAuth access token before it expires.
 OAuth access tokens besides your application's personal access token expire after __30 days__.
 You can also renew expired tokens within __15 days__ of their expiration.
 You cannot renew an access token that has been expired for more than 15 days.
 Instead, the associated user must re-complete the OAuth flow from the beginning.  __Important:__ The `Authorization` header for this endpoint must have the following format:  ``` Authorization: Client APPLICATION_SECRET ```  Replace `APPLICATION_SECRET` with the application secret on the Credentials page in the [application dashboard](https://connect.squareup.com/apps).

 ### Example
 ```php